betaflight/betaflight/docs/Safety.md

 You may have to adjust your channel endpoints and trims/sub-trims, on your RC transmitter, to achieve the expected values.

-## Feature MOTOR_STOP
-The default Cleanflight configuration has the MOTOR_STOP feature DISABLED by default.
-What this means is that as soon as the controller is armed, the propellers *WILL* begin spinning at low speed.
-It is recommended that this setting be retained as it provides a good visual indication that the craft is armed.
-You can read more about arming and setting the MOTOR_STOP feature if desired in the relevant sections of the manual.
+## Props Spinning When Armed
+With the default configuration, when the controller is armed, the propellers *WILL* begin spinning at low speed.
+We recommend keeping this setting as it provides a good visual indication the craft is armed.

+If you wish to change this behavior, see the MOTOR_STOP feature in the Configurator and relevant docuemntation pages.
+Enabling this feature will stop the props from spinning when armed.